zlouis/2017_BFRSS_Analysis/README.md

 To run Maine data extraction and export data, change the following lines in `process3.jl`:

-line 7   - Rename output file to desired name line 32  - Set value to `23` for Maine or `44` for Rhode Island (Or any other value for a different state) line 61  - Rename output file to match line 7 line 70  - Rename output file to match line 7 line 152 - Rename output file to match line 7
+line 7   - Rename output file to desired name<br>
+line 32  - Set value to `23` for Maine or `44` for Rhode Island (Or any other value for a different state)<br>
+line 61  - Rename output file to match line 7<br>
+line 70  - Rename output file to match line 7<br>
+line 152 - Rename output file to match line 7<br>